fellhorn/gssh/README.md

 # gssh

+**This is a fork from https://github.com/regner/gssh where I only disabled iap-tunneling.**

 gssh is meant to make using the gcloud ssh command easier by eliminating the need to know the complete name of a given VM and it's zone.

-Normally the gcloud SDK would require a command similar to `gcloud beta compute ssh --tunnel-through-iap --project some-globally-unique-id --zone us-west1-a some-instance-name-4kcq`
+Normally the gcloud SDK would require a command similar to `gcloud beta compute ssh --project some-globally-unique-id --zone us-west1-a some-instance-name-4kcq`

 Here is an example of a similar connection with gssh:
 ![Preview](terminalizer/preview.gif)

-gssh was built for my needs specifically which is why flags such as `--tunnel-through-iap` are enabled by default.
-No reason that cannot change if others have an opinion.

 ## Badges